AmineDjeghri/awesome-os-setup/docs/linux/CachyOS.md

 CachyOS defaults to **fish** as the login shell, with `cachyos-fish-config` and `cachyos-zsh-config` both installed.

-This setup moves to **zsh** with oh-my-zsh and the powerlevel10k prompt, managed by the app's `zsh` actions.
+This setup moves to **zsh** with oh-my-zsh and the powerlevel10k prompt. `.zshrc` and `.p10k.zsh`, plus oh-my-zsh itself and all its plugins/theme, are managed via [chezmoi](https://www.chezmoi.io/), with its source directory vendored inside this repo at `src/awesome_os/config/chezmoi/`. oh-my-zsh/plugins/theme are declared as `git-repo` externals in `.chezmoiexternal.toml`, so a single `chezmoi: apply` clones and applies everything — no separate sync step or ordering to worry about.
+Use the app's `chezmoi: diff` action to preview changes before `chezmoi: apply` — chezmoi has no auto-backup, so review the diff first. `set zsh as default shell` remains a separate `zsh` action.
 ---

 ## Theming